shiba24/pretrained-model-collections/README.md

 Pre-trained model links of latest neural network papers
 ====

-A list of available pre-trained neural network.
-In particular caffe and chainer models.
+A list of available pre-trained neural network, in particular caffe and chainer models.
+Like [model zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) of caffe, but this repository offers framework-free collections of the latest paper implements.

 For the users who haven't installed caffe, I made up some files where weight and bias are saved as pickle.
 You can re-construct neural networks of your own framework, if you know the model structure.
 See also [Loading Caffe model without Caffe](#loading-caffe-model-without-caffe)